-Rapidly advancing STEM knowledge and STEM capabilities provide a significant foundation for shaping the wellbeing of individuals and societies and represents major human intellectual and cultural accomplishments.
-We envision a world in which all people can develop and use their STEM knowledge to its fullest potential and throughout their lifespan to enhance the vitality of individual lives, society, and the natural world.
+Rapidly advancing STEM knowledge and STEM capabilities provide a significant foundation for shaping the well-being of individuals and societies and represents major human intellectual and cultural accomplishments.
+We envision a world in which evidence from research and wisdom from practice guide all learning experiences.

 The Center mission is to conduct applied research with a broad range of partners and nurture community toward improved systems of STEM learning for all.